shannaurelle/simplified-weather-calendar/README.md

 Months which are lightly faded or faded are best reserved for continuation of growth and harvest.
 Meanwhile, the percentage of the colors present in a rectangle gradient color is the weighted intensity of the factor.

 This is made using HTML and CSS.
+For any CSS compatibility issues, feel free to send me an [issue](https://github.com/shannaurelle/simplified-weather-calendar/issues).
+I will be happy and willing to address them.
 ## Getting Started

 ## Roadmap